Tomas-J-Gonzalez/tg/content/portfolio/evolution-work-program/index.md

   - template: body-copy
     heading: "Key learnings"
     content: |
-      - ​This project needed a larger team designers and developers.
+      - ​This project needed a larger team designers and technologists.
 At some times I was both a UX/UI designer and product manager.
       - Working on a time crunch, pressure was constant and therefore prioritisation was key.
       - Writing UX Copy for both English & Spanish users.
       - No documentation throughout the project, and therefore a lack of images and videos showcasing design related tasks or processes.